margaretmz/Selfie2Anime-with-TFLite/README.md

 Acknowledgements: We would like to thank Khanh LeViet and Lu Wang (TensorFlow Lite team), Hoi Lam (Android ML), and Soonson Kwon (ML GDEs — Google Developers Experts Program), for their collaboration and continuous support.

 We used a Generative Adversarial Network (GAN) model proposed in this paper [Unsupervised Generative Attentional Networks with Adaptive Layer-Instance Normalization for Image-to-Image Translation](https://arxiv.org/abs/1907.10830) (also known as **U-GAT-IT**).
 The paper provides two generators: one that converts a selfies to anime-style image and the other one from anime to selfie.
 Here we only implemented the Selfie2Anime model since it better resembles the real-world scenario.
+The GitHub repository of the paper is available [here](https://github.com/taki0112/UGATIT).

 The repository is structured in the following way: